 The threat from human overshoot far exceeds that from alcohol abuse so perhaps this idea is not so crazy after all.

-It’s been many years but I think I heard this idea in a podcast with Jack Alpert.
+I first heard this idea in an interview with Jack Alpert.